R-kjim/phase3_project/README.md

 Implement predefined categories like Science, Technology, Business, Arts, etc.
 ### Assignments and Quizzes:
 Instructors can create quizzes and assignments for their courses, specifying questions, options, and correct answers.
-### Course Progress Tracking:
-Instructors can track student progress, view the completion rate, and see quiz results.

 ## Course Enrollment and Learning (Student)

-### Browse Courses:
-Students can browse available courses by category
-### Search Functionality:
-Implement a search bar to allow students to search for specific courses by keyword
-### Enroll in Courses:
-Students can enroll in courses they are interested in, and the enrollment status will be saved in the database.
 ### View Course Content:
 After enrolling, students can access course lessons, assignments, and quizzes.
-### Track Progress:
-The system will track students' progress through lessons, assignments, and quizzes, and display a progress bar for each course.

 ### View Quiz Results:
 Students can take quizzes and view their results after completion.